MonashMath/SCI1022/introduction.md

 # The four elective modules
 <a id="markdown-the-four-elective-modules" name="the-four-elective-modules"></a>

-For all these reasons, SCI1022 includes four different workshops on three dynamically-typed languages, namely, [`Python`](https://en.wikipedia.org/wiki/Python_(programming_language)), [`MATLAB`](https://en.wikipedia.org/wiki/MATLAB), [`R`](https://en.wikipedia.org/wiki/R_(programming_language)), and an untyped language, [`Mathematica`](https://en.wikipedia.org/wiki/Wolfram_Mathematica).
+SCI1022 includes four different workshops on three dynamically-typed languages, namely, [`Python`](https://en.wikipedia.org/wiki/Python_(programming_language)), [`MATLAB`](https://en.wikipedia.org/wiki/MATLAB), [`R`](https://en.wikipedia.org/wiki/R_(programming_language)), and an untyped language, [`Mathematica`](https://en.wikipedia.org/wiki/Wolfram_Mathematica).
 Below, we provide a description of the four different languages that would help students to pick the ones that better fit their requirements.
 You can do your own research, in order to decide which is the right language for you.
 There are also different indices that measure the _popularity_ of programming languages, e.g., the [TIOBE index](https://en.wikipedia.org/wiki/TIOBE_index).
 You can find the ranking [here](https://tiobe.com/tiobe-index/).

 Below is a very short description of the four languages being offered.
 More detailed information can be found in the respective Moodle pages.